aioli-framework/aioli/docs/develop/controller/index.rst

 Controller
 ==========

-The Controller component takes care of routing, request and response handling, transformation and validation.
+The *Controller Component* takes care of routing, request handling, transformation, validation and more.

 Multiple Controllers of different type may coexist in a Unit's Controller layer.

 .. toctree::

    http
+   gql
    ws